 CORVALLIS - The cost of raising a child continues to rise and is highest for families living in cities in the western United States, according to the U.S. Department of Agriculture.

 Unlike food expenses, the cost of child care is highest during the first five years of life.
-Child care is the only expense that decreases as a child grows older.
+Child care is the only expense that goes down as a child grows older.

 Because single-parent households account for an increasing percentage of families with children, the USDA prepared separate estimates for these households.

-These estimates show that a single parent family with before-tax income of less than $35,500 will spend $107,100 to raise a child born in 1997 to age 18.
-While the actual expenditure is less, it represents a larger percentage of income.
+The estimates show that a single parent family with an income less than $36,000 before taxes will spend $109,350 to raise a child born in 1998 to age 18.
+The western two-parent counterpart will spend $127,680.
+Although the actual expenditure is less for single-parent families, it represents a larger percentage of income.

 "Single-parent families have lower average incomes and spend a larger percentage of their income on children," Morrow said.

 Because the USDA estimates are based on averages, they are not useful in predicting what a particular family will spend.
 However, they do illustrate useful trends.
 For instance, the overall cost of raising a child increases as a child gets older, a signal for parents to continually find ways to add to their income.

 "That's probably not good news for parents of pre-school children who think financial pressures will be less when day care is no longer required," Morrow said.
 "Unfortunately, the savings in child care as youngsters grow older is more than offset by increases in other expense categories."

 The USDA estimates only apply to costs from birth through age 18.
 They do not include the cost of saving for college.
 While saving for college is encouraged, Morrow says people need to take care of immediate concerns first and get their current situation under control.